 All investments involve some level of risk.
-This may mean (1) you do not get all your money back and/or (2) you do not get your money back at the time you want it.
+This may mean (1) you do not get all your money back and/or (2) you do not get your money back at the time you want it and/or (3) a non-financial outcome or objective (such as a specific ethical objective in respect of an individual investment within a Fund or in respect of a Fund as a whole) may not be achieved.
 Before making investment decisions, you should consult a financial adviser.
 The following section supplements section 4 of the PDS "What are the risks?" which sets out the material risks to your investment in the Scheme.
 In addition, the following risks may affect the value of your investment in the Scheme.